samathaluca/new-lazycamp/README.md

 As a business user organiser I want flexibilty to be able to promote a camping event or fill pop up spots near a yearly festival or sporting event.

-As a business user I will want to to be able to delete my campspot easily if last minute bookings are creating problems.
+As a business user I will want to to be able to turn off the availability of my campspot easily if last minute bookings are creating problems.

 As a business user i would like to be able to promote my last spots until the last minute.